kaypon/pyano/README.md

 1. **Audio Generation**: Builds 1-second sine-wave buffers for each MIDI pitch in the octave using NumPy.
 2. **Playback**: Loops sound objects on key/mouse down, stops on release for sustained polyphony.
-3. **Recording**: Logs timestamped press/release events, then reconstructs a composite waveform buffer and writes it to a WAV file.